 Brisk Outdoor Walk

 WHOOP was relatively accurate in comparison to the chest strap during my brisk outdoor walk.
-On average, WHOOP was only 3.8 beats per minute off.
+On average, WHOOP was only off by 3.8 beats per minute.

 Here’s a better representation of how close WHOOP’s HR data was to the chest strap.
 I should point out, however, that the Wahoo app only recorded one HR event every four seconds, whereas the chest strap/Apple Watch combo recorded an event every second.

 |Within 25 BPM||100%|

 You can see those discrepancies in the graph below — particularly in the areas where my HR rapidly changed.

 As expected, the HR deltas were wider during a high-intensity workout that involved dumbbells, push-ups, thrusters and box step-overs with rest periods in between rounds.